Directorate-General for Health and Food Safety

 This publication is a summary of the opinion on the “

 2. The Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR)

-The committee was set up in 2004 to provide the European Commission with scientific advice on emerging and newly identified risks.
-It replaced the Scientific Committee on Medicinal Products and Medical Devices (SCMPMD).
-SCENIHR addresses broad, complex or multidisciplinary issues requiring a comprehensive assessment of risks to consumer safety or public health.
-It also answers questions on related issues not covered by other community risk-assessment bodies.
+The Committee provides opinions on emerging or newly-identified health and environmental risks and on broad, complex or multidisciplinary issues requiring a comprehensive assessment of risks to consumer safety or public health and related issues not covered by other Community risk assessment bodies.

 Council Recommendation of 12 July 1999 on the limitation of exposure of the general public to electromagnetic fields (0 Hz to 300 GHz) fixes basic restrictions and reference levels for the exposure of the general public to electromagnetic fields (EMFs).

 For workers, the Council and the Parliament have adopted Directive 2004/40/EC of 29 April 2004 on the minimum health and safety requirements regarding the exposure of workers to the risks arising from physical agents (EMFs).
 This directive was repealed by a new one, issued on 26 June 2013, Directive 2013/35/EU

 The Commission relies on the SCENIHR to periodically review new information that may influence the assessment of risks to human health in this area and to provide regular updates on the scientific evidence base to the Commission.